openfoodfacts/openfoodfacts-infrastructure/docs/promox.md

 **FIXME**: I added the last lines (post-up/down) myself, not sure if PVE would normally add them by itself ?

+### Firewall

+We use proxmox firewall on host. **FIXME** to be completed.

+We have a masquerading rule for 10.1.0.1/24.

 ## HTTP Reverse Proxy